What is disaster resilience education (DRE)?

 - demonstrate skills and strategies for staying safe, seeking help and helping others in an emergency

-- share their learning, opinions and ideas with decision-makers
+- share their learning, opinions and ideas with local decision-makers

-- participate in actions for recovery in the aftermath of a disaster or other traumatic event.
+- participate in actions for recovery following a disaster or other traumatic event.

 DRE supports schools and educators to:

 - develop resilient, confident, successful and responsible learners